Skip to main content

 }

 • First, we will create BrowserRouter in the root of the application (main.jsx) using the createBrowserRouter function.
-It takes an array of route objects as an argument.
+It takes an array of route objects as an argument and it creates a router instance that listens to URL changes and allows your app to manage navigation.
+It also keeps track of the browsing history.

 main.jsx